• Skip to primary navigation

 Cinnaholic

-Cinnaholic recently opened their Long Beach location earlier this year at 5305 2nd Street Suite 103.
+Cinnaholic opened their Long Beach location in 2021 at 5305 2nd Street Suite 103.
 They feature a variety of 100% vegan gourmet cinnamon rolls with fun flavors and plenty of “create your own” options, plus cookie dough, cookie cakes, brownies, dole whip, and coffee.

 I especially love the local touch with unique combinations specific for Long Beach in addition to the classic flavors.
 The kids decided on the LBC (Long Beach Crave) and The Pike.